matheusvanzan/broken-links/README.md

 This project parses a website to find broken links.
 If one is found it creates an issue at specified github repository.

-> Further insctructions can be foun in Portuguese-Br [here](https://umcodigo.com/como-monitorar-links-quebrados-em-suas-paginas-com-python)
+> Further instructions can be found in Portuguese-BR [here](https://umcodigo.com/como-monitorar-links-quebrados-em-suas-paginas-com-python)

 ## Install